minqiaowang/hybrid-adg/prepare-op-database/prepare-op-database.md

 According to the best practice, you should encrypt all the data files.
 In this lab, we only encrypt the **USERS** tablespace in the pdb.

-1. Connec to the orclpdb, check the encryt status of the tablespace
+1. Connec to the orclpdb, check the encryt status of the tablespace.

 ```
 SQL> alter session set container=orclpdb;